Orthoebolaviruses: Infectious substances pathogen safety data sheet

 Other precautions

-All activities involving open vessels of infectious material are to be performed in a certified biological safety cabinet (BSC) or other appropriate primary containment device.
+For Containment Level 4: All activities involving open vessels of regulated materials are to be performed in a certified biological safety cabinet (BSC) or other appropriate primary containment device.
 Centrifugation of infected materials must be carried out in closed containers placed in sealed safety cups, or in rotors that are unloaded in a biological safety cabinet.
 The integrity of positive pressure suits must be routinely checked for leaks.
-The use of needles, syringes, and other sharp objects is to be strictly limited.
-Open wounds, cuts, scratches, and grazes are to be covered with waterproof dressings Additional precautions must be considered with work involving animals or large scale activities.
+The use of needles, syringes, and other sharp objects are to be strictly limited.
+Open wounds, cuts, scratches, and grazes are to be covered with waterproof dressings.
+Additional precautions must be considered with work involving animal activities.

 Section VIII: Handling and storage